cbreenmachine/vencoder/README.md

 # One-hot Encoding

-The standard in the field is to encode each reference nucletide as a length four vector with a one in the
+The standard in the field is to encode each reference nucletide as a length four vector with a one corresponding to the reference nucleotide.
 For example, `A` gets encoded as `[1, 0, 0, 0]`, `C` gets encoded as `[0, 1, 0, 0]`, `G` as `[0, 0, 1, 0]` and `T` as `[0, 0, 0, 1]`.
 There's nothing special about this ordering.
 This captures the lion's share of genomic information (since most positions are 0/0 indicating homozygous reference).
 But it of course disregards any variants: 0/1, 1/1, or 1/2.

-We implement a one-hot encoder.
+We implement a one-hot encoder here.
+Note that it only uses information from the reference genome (i.e. it will not one-hot encode a homoyzgous alternate allele).
 Demo data encodings are found below.

 ![One-hot encoding](demo/toy_data_one_hot_encoding.png)